Honors in Philosophy

 Bing Honors College is a three-week summer program prior to the start of the senior year.
 Honors students work independently and with other participants to research and shape their honors thesis under the guidance of a Philosophy faculty member and the support of a Philosophy graduate student teaching assistant.
 For more information, contact the Undergraduate Student Services Officer.

 The length of the honors essay may vary considerably depending on the problem and the approach; usually it falls somewhere between 7,500 and 12,500 words.
 This essay may use work in previous seminars and courses as a starting point, but it cannot be the same essay that has been used, or is being used, in some other class or seminar.
 It must be a substantially new and different piece of work reflecting work in the tutorials.

 A completed draft of the essay is submitted to the adviser at the end of the Winter Quarter of the senior year.
-Any further revisions must be finished by the fifth full week of the Spring Quarter, when three copies of the essay are to be given to the Undergraduate Student Services Officer.
+Any further revisions must be finished by the second week of May in Spring Quarter, when three copies of the essay are to be given to the Undergraduate Student Services Officer.
 The honors essay is graded by the advisor together with a second reader, chosen by the adviser in consultation with the student.
 The student also provides an oral defense of the thesis at a meeting with the advisor and second reader.
 The essay must receive a grade of 'A-' or better for the student to receive honors.

 Admission is selective on the basis of demonstrated ability in Philosophy, including an average grade of at least 'A-' in a substantial number of Philosophy courses and progress towards satisfying the requirements of the major.
 Honors tutorials represent units in addition to the 55-unit requirement.